Συλλέκτης ροής

 The finish of the camera is also a little different, with a less textured matte black finish.
 The shutter button is also black and the GR logo on the front is a very dark grey, rather than white.
 The green LED ring around the power button is also white, to keep with the monochrome theme.
 Sadly, Ricoh has not borrowed the beautiful 'Monochrome' typography from its Pentax K-3 III Monochrome DSLR.

 Despite its size, the GR IV's magnesium alloy body makes it feel very solid, without being overly weighty.
-And, unlike almost all modern cameras, it will sensibly fit in a pocket.
+And, unlike almost all other modern cameras, it will sensibly fit in a pocket.

 Ricoh says the GR IV's lens was specifically designed to reduce the risk of dust ingress, but that they had to make the choice between the small form factor that a retractable lens makes possible and complete weather sealing, so there are no promises around the level of sealing.